a-dossari/Patients_Attending_Medical_Appointments_Project/README.md

 # Patients Attending Medical Appointments Prediction

-A person makes a doctor appointment, receives all the instructions and no-show.
+A person makes a doctor appointment, receives all the instructions, and doesn't show up.
 Who to blame?

 ### **Content**
 110,527 medical appointments its 14 associated variables (characteristics).
 The most important one if the patient show-up or not to the appointment.
 Variable names are self-explanatory, if you have doubts, just let me know!